I was wondering if this teaching on penal substitution was rejected by the Church.

 Each person giving themselves completely to the other in an irrevocable bond.
 When the terms of a contract are broken, the contract is broken but when the terms of a covenant are broken, the people involved are broken.
 Marriage is a perfect example.
 When someone is unfaithful in a Marriage, then both the husband and wife are somehow broken and so are the children.

-So when Man broke the terms of the Covenant established in Genesis 1, (and that would take a whole discussion of just why the inspired author chose seven days to full understand), man was broken but the Covenant remained in force.
+So when Man broke the terms of the Covenant established in Genesis 1, man was broken but the Covenant remained in force.
+(Note: It would take a whole other discussion of why the inspired author chose seven days to fully understand this.)

-When Israel broke the terms of Sinai Covenant, the Covenant remained in force, and Israel suffered the brokenness described in latter part of Deuteronomy 28 and so Christ also partook in that brokenness, first by completely obeying the terms of the Covenant and then by undergoing the Curses so He fulfilled what was required of the First Adam.
+When Israel broke the terms of the Sinai Covenant, the Covenant remained in force, and Israel suffered the brokenness described in latter part of Deuteronomy 28 and so Christ also partook in that brokenness, first by completely obeying the terms of the Covenant, and then by undergoing the Curses, so He fulfilled what was required of the First Adam.